-SEIU 775 ("Union") is recognized as the sole and exclusive representative for all individual providers of in-home care services ("home care workers," "caregivers," or "individual providers") as defined in RCW 74.39A.240 and under the provisions of 74.39A.270, excluding supervisors, confidential employees, and all other employees.
-Provided there is no question concerning representation or the definition of the bargaining unit pursuant to statute and the rules of the Public Employment Relations Commission, if the Union merges with other organizations, consolidates parts of other organizations, modifies its name or makes any other similar changes, recognition by the Employer will follow as designated by SEIU 775 and the Service Employees International Union.
-The parties also recognize that other agencies and/or contractors or subcontractors of the Employer may continue to be responsible for implementation and administration of certain provisions of this Agreement as specifically provided herein or as directed by the Employer.
+- A. SEIU 775 ("Union") is recognized as the sole and exclusive representative for all home care employees, home care aides, personal care attendants, or equivalent positions including all individual providers of in-home care services as defined in RCW 74.39A.240 (also referred to as ("home care workers," "home care aide," "caregivers," or "individual providers" "HCAs", "PCAs" and "IPs") as defined in RCW 74.39A.240 and under the provisions of 74.39A.270. excluding supervisors, confidential employees, and all other employees.
+Provided there is no question concerning representation or the definition of the bargaining unit pursuant to statute and the rules of the Public Employment Relations-Commission, if the Union merges with other organizations, consolidates parts of other organizations, modifies its name or makes any other similar changes, recognition by the Employer will follow as designated by SEIU 775 and the Service Employees International Union.
+The parties also recognize that other agencies and/or contractors or subcontractors of the Employer may continue to be responsible for implementation and administration of certain provisions of this Agreement as specifically provided herein or as directed by the Employer. - B. The Parties agree that, should the Employer make new acquisitions of any companies that provide in-home care services in Washington State, the terms and conditions set forth herein shall apply to home care worker employees of such acquisitions, and the home care worker employees shall be merged into the bargaining unit.
+The Parties agree to bargain the impacts of such bargaining unit mergers as needed.